Thursday, January 22, 2015

 Then I tried the first thing I could find.

-Last summer I sent her to a Water cures the 10th for a week and she came home no better.
+Last summer, I sent her to a Water Cure for 10 days, and she came home no better.

 I must try something.

-She was married to a man by the name of Crandal.
+She was married to a man named Crandal.

 She was just the same old fun-loving Pat.